yangshun/create-ts-fast/README.md

 - Formatting, e.g Prettier, Biome
 - Alternative runtimes e.g. Bun, Deno

 Why?
+Because no matter the choice, someone will have an opinion and want to use something else, so we rather leave it to you.
+Moreover, these tools can be easily added yourself.

-Because there are a number to choose from and you can easily add them yourself.
-If/when one of them becomes the standard (e.g. how TypeScript has won), then we can including them as part of the boilerplate.
+If/when one of them becomes the standard (e.g. TypeScript), we can then include them as part of the boilerplate.

 ## How to use

 This is not a library.
-You're supposed to clone this repository, use it as a **starting point** and **customize** it to your liking.
+You're supposed to clone the code, use it as a **starting point** and **customize** it to your liking.

-Go from zero to npm hero in 6 steps:
+Go from zero to npm hero in 7 steps:

-1. Clone this repository
+1. Click "Use this template" at the top right of the repo homepage to create a clone of the repo template
+2. Clone your new repo to your computer. **Do not clone this repository!**
-2. Implement your library within `src`
+3. Implement your library within `src`.
+Add tests if you take pride in being a developer
-3. Modify `package.json` – update `name`, `version`, `author` and any other relevant fields
+4. Modify `package.json` – update `name`, `version`, `author` and any other relevant fields
-4. Update `README.md`
+5. Update `README.md`
-5. `npm run publish`
+6. `npm run publish`.
+You will have to login to npm if you aren't already logged in
-6. Profit!
+7. Profit!

 ## Commands